2DGD-F0TH/2DGD_F0TH/chapters/019_Dissecting_Games.md

 Given the size of the font and the size of the pictures, only 4 digits fit.
 Given the game's health scaling, there is a serious chance that you get your health points to 5 digits.

-The solution adopted was to drop the last digit of the health counter: so if you see "15" your health is actually between "150" and "159".
+The solution adopted was to drop the last digit of the health counter in all cases: so if you see "15" your health is actually between "150" and "159".

-Also for some reason, if your health is lower than 10 points, your health shows as 10.
+Also for some reason, if your health is lower than 10 points, your health shows as 0.

 ### Inconveniencing the player